Methodology

 HVTracker surfaces supply-chain signals separately from the health score.
 These indicators help readers judge release hygiene and verifiability, but they do not currently affect rank.

-For npm packages, HVTracker checks whether the latest published version exposes provenance attestations in the npm registry's dist.attestations field.
+- For npm packages, HVTracker checks whether the latest published version exposes provenance attestations in the npm registry's

 How Often Data Updates

-The GitHub Actions workflow refreshes six staggered batches every 4 hours.
-A full refresh cycle completes in 24 hours.
+The GitHub Actions workflow runs six staggered batches per day, one every 4 hours.
+Each batch refreshes roughly one-sixth of the tracked agents, so any given agent's signals update approximately once per day.
 Each successful run regenerates the leaderboard, agent pages, public JSON endpoints, feed.json, sitemap.xml, and a dated history snapshot.

 Known Limitations